This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 It’s not an afterthought.

-Not because I fear losing clicks — but because I value the integrity of my voice more than the earnings from my link.
+Not because I’m afraid of losing clicks, but because I care more about the integrity of my voice than the earnings attached to a link.

-But the deeper I prayed and reflected, the clearer the answer became:
+But the deeper I prayed and reflected, the clearer it became:

-This is not a moment to choose sides.
+This is not a moment to pick a team.

 THE TRUTH: BOTH THINGS CAN BE TRUE AT THE SAME TIME